bcgov/healthgateway/Tools/Helm/Charts/hgtools/README.md

 # Health Gateway Tools Helm Chart

-This directory contains a Helm chart to deploy Health Gateway related tools and utilities in OpenShift Gold cluster.
+This directory contains a Helm chart to deploy Health Gateway related tools and utilities in OpenShift Gold clusters.

 ## Usage